Sniffy2019/Deep-State-weekender/README.md

 * W3C was used to eliminate any glaring errors and conflicts on the web pages.
 * Main index.html, assets/html(s) and style.css checked via W3C

-* Jest wea used to test index.js
+* Jest was used to test index.js

-All other pages passed from W3C HTML checker.

 * Lighthouse was used to test mobile response time.
 * Lighthouse used to check mobile speed and responses of the links.